5 Reasons Why USCIS Will Reject Your Case

 1. Filing Your Application Using an Outdated Immigration Form

-One reason why USCIS will reject a case is if the case is filed using an outdated immigration form.
+One common reason applicants receive a USCIS rejection notice is filing a case using an outdated immigration form.

 When you apply for an immigration benefit with USCIS, you usually have to submit a USCIS form with your application.
 The form asks multiple questions, such as your name, address, date of birth, and other important information.